Affiliate Disclaimer: As an Amazon Associate I earn from qualifying purchases

 - Taking things further with your girlfriend becomes easier

-- Will get to experience the real Vietnam and not the Vietnam that a a lot foreigners that live in a bubble here experience in D1 and D2
+- Will get to experience the real Vietnam and not the Vietnam that a lot of foreigners that live in a bubble here experience in D1 and D2

-Things become a lot easier once your able to communicate with the people living here.
+Things become a lot easier once you’re able to communicate with the people living here.

-Guys that came to Vietnam in the past and complained about how awful everything was, more often then not never even attempted to learn the local language and culture.
+Guys that came to Vietnam in the past and complained about how awful everything was, more often than not never even attempted to learn the local language and culture.

 Whereas, other guys that fell in love with the country and made it their second home, took the time and effort to learn Vietnamese.